fishy443/my-portfolio-first-hackclub-project/README.md

 # My Portfolio

-This website showcases my projects and skills.
-Thanks for visiting!
+This website showcases my projects and skills. i am new and trying to save up for a bambu A2

 ## Preview